phamquiluan/baro/INSTALL.md

 # Installation

 We assume the users already satisfy the [REQUIREMENTS.md](REQUIREMENTS.md) and ready to have Python 3.10 installed.
 Then, users can install BARO from PyPI or build BARO from source.
-In addition, users who familiar with Continuous Integration (CI) can take a look at our [build-and-test.yml](https://github.com/phamquiluan/baro/blob/main/.github/workflows/build-and-test.yml) configuration to see how we test our BARO on Linux and Windows machine from Python 3.7 to 3.12.
+In addition, users who familiar with Continuous Integration (CI) can take a look at our [build-and-test.yml](https://github.com/phamquiluan/baro/blob/main/.github/workflows/build-and-test.yml) configuration to see how we install and test our BARO on Linux and Windows machine from Python 3.7 to 3.12.

 **Table of contents**
   * [Installation Instruction](#installation-instruction)